shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

     ![Screenshot of the Azure Migrate 'Assess servers' page.
 A new server group containing servers smarthotelweb1, smarthotelweb2, and UbuntuWAF.](Images/updt-hol1-e2-t1-s4.png "Assessment VM group")

-    **Note:** There is no need to include the **smarthotelSQL1**, **AzureMigrateAppliance** and other VMs in the assessment, since they will not be migrated to Azure.
-(The SQL Server will be migrated to the SQL Database service and the Azure Migrate Appliance is only used for migration assessment.)
+    >**Note:** There is no need to include the **smarthotelSQL1**, **AzureMigrateAppliance** and other VMs in the assessment, since they will not be migrated to Azure.

+    >**Note:** Please note that even through we are adding **redhat** VM to the assessment here, we will not be setting up our environment in redhat VM in this exercise.
+Users will review the assessment and perform all the steps for environment setup in HOL2.

 5. Click on **Create assessment** to create the assessment.

     ![](Images/upd-hol1-e2-t1-s5.png)